marcelogmca/aviary_management/README.md

 - Data Reception
 	- The data received from the sensor nodes is converted into Influxdb compatible data and sent to its service.
 - Alerts Configuration
-	- Since Grafana does not provide an easy way to change alerts specifications for the less tech savvy, a simple webservice using Grafana's API enables quick configuration of all alerts.
+	- Since Grafana does not provide an easy way to change alerts specifications for the less tech savvy, a simple web-service using Grafana's API enables quick configuration of all alerts.
 - Alert forwarding to Twillio
 	- Not available externally; Grafana sends it's alerts and this service promptly formats it and sends it to Twillio.